-- A. One street tree shall be planted for every thirty-five feet of property frontage.
+- A. One street tree shall be planted for every thirty-five 35 feet of property frontage.
 The tree spacing shall be evenly distributed throughout the total development frontage.
-The community development director may approve an alternative street tree plan if site or other constraints prevent meeting the placement of one street tree per thirty-five feet of property frontage.

-- B. The following clearance distances shall be maintained when planting trees:

-- 1. Fifteen feet from streetlights;

-- 2. Five feet from fire hydrants;

-- 3. Twenty feet from intersections;

-- 4. Five feet from all public utilities
+The community development director may approve an alternative street tree plan if site or other constraints prevent meeting the placement of one street tree per thirty-five feet of property frontage. - B. The following clearance distances shall be maintained when planting trees: - 1.
+Fifteen 15 feet from streetlights; - 2.
+Five 5 feet from fire hydrants; - 3.
+Twenty 20 feet from intersections; - 4.
+Five 5 feet from all public utilities (i.e. sewer, storm and water lines, utility meters, etc.);

-- 54. A minimum of five feet (at mature height) below power lines.